Can You Eat Bass? 2026 Guide to Largemouth & Smallmouth

 What size bass taste the best?

 Bass between 12-15 inches provide the best eating experience.
 These fish have firm meat with minimal mercury accumulation.
-Larger bass tend to have softer texture and higher contaminant levels, while smaller ones yield little meat.
+Larger bass tend to have softer texture and higher contaminant levels, while smaller ones yield little usable meat.

 Do bass have more parasites than other fish?

 Bass contain no more parasites than other freshwater gamefish.
 Any visible parasites are harmless when the fish is properly cooked to 145°F internal temperature.
-Most "worms" people see are actually harmless grubs that don't affect meat quality.
+Most 'worms' people see are actually harmless grubs that don't affect meat quality.

 Can you eat bass from a pond?